Do you or your local community service group have a garden project?

 Assortments will be labeled as"Donated Seeds, Not for Resale" and "Distributed by the Grange."
 We are also able to furnish "Your Grange" labels for identifying "your" assortment as being distributed by "Your Grange."

 Seed packets will be available at no cost, except for the cost of shipping via the US Mail.
-Priority Mail will be used, as the Post Office supplies the boxes at no cost.
+Priority Mail will be used, as the Post Office supplies the boxes at no additional cost.